| |

 • 2 medium russet potatoes unpeeled and halved (quartered if large)

-• 1/2 head small Napa cabbage quartered with thick base core removed
+• 1/2 head small Napa cabbage quartered and thick base core removed

 • 1/2 bulb fennel trimmed, quartered, and cored